baerwolf/USBaspLoader/Readme.txt

 =======================
 This project can be built on Unix (Linux, FreeBSD or Mac OS X) or Windows.

-For all platforms, you must first describe your hardware in the file "firmware/bootloaderconfig.h".
-See the documentation in the example provided with this distribution for details.
-Then edit "firmware/Makefile" to reflect the target device, the device's boot loader address and fuse bit values.
+For all platforms, you must first describe your hardware and layout specific parameters (PINs to use, etc...) in "firmware/bootloaderconfig.h".
+Some USB tuning is possible by modifying "firmware/usbconfig.h".
+All files provide working default settings, which can be used as an example.
+Then edit "firmware/Makefile.inc" (NOT Makefile directly!) to reflect the target device, and some feature set departing from the default one.
+(You also can edit "firmware/bootloaderconfig.h" to change feature set and therefore memory space requirements).
+Since now "Makefile.inc" has an automatic selection logic based on the type of the microcontroller, there is NO need for setting bootloader- addresses, lock- or fusebits anymore...

 Building on Windows:
 You need WinAVR for the firmware, see http://winavr.sourceforge.net/.
-To build the firmware with WinAVR, change into the "firmware" directory, check whether you need to edit the "Makefile" (e.g. change device settings, programmer hardware, clock rate etc.) or bootloaderconfig.h and type "make" to compile the source code.
+To build the firmware with WinAVR, change into the "USBaspLoader" directory, check whether you need to edit the files mentioned above (e.g. change device settings, programmer hardware, clock rate etc.) and type "make" to compile the complete source code.
 After you upload the code to the device with "make flash", you should set the fuses with "make fuse".

+If you already have some working USBaspLoader on your controller, you can use "make update" to flash the "updater"-firmware to it.
+After starting this firmware on the microcontroller it will replace the old bootloader with the new one just compiled.
+The update-feature can be used on boards, where HVPP or ISP is not possible after production anymore.
+(Or you just want to save trouble laying out ISP.)
+Therefore you also could implement the "HAVE_SPMINTEREFACE_MAGICVALUE"- feature, protecting your board from wrong updates for other boards.

 At default configuration the bootloader protects itself from overwriting itself.
 In order to sustain the new update-capability, no lock bits ("make lock") should be programmed after uploading the firmware and programming the fuse bits.

 Building on Unix (Linux, FreeBSD and Mac):
 You need the GNU toolchain and avr-libc for the firmware.
 See